LostArtefacts/TRX/docs/tr2/README.md

 - fixed setting user keys being very difficult
 - fixed skipping FMVs triggering inventory
 - fixed skipping credits working too fast
+- fixed Lara not drawing the last selected gun using quick draw keys

 #### Statistics
 - fixed the dragon counting as more than one kill if allowed to revive